Crusoe (TV series): Cast

 He becomes Crusoe's companion after he is rescued from being a human sacrifice for the tribe of cannibals he was once a part of.
 Friday is well skilled and knowledgeable, but still feels as though he is an embarrassment to his father.
 While Crusoe recognizes Friday's wisdom and courage as more than equal to his own, visitors to the island mistake Friday for Crusoe's slave, and are unwilling to see past the color of his skin and simply refer to him as a "savage".
-In 12 of 13 eps.
+He appears in 12 of 13 episodes.